ArjoDas/speedFlags/README.md

-#### CS50's README formatting guide
-- what each of the files you wrote for the project contains and does, and
-- if you debated certain design choices, explaining why you made them.

 # speedFlags

 speedFlags is an interactive web-based game that challenges players to identify country flags as quickly as possible.
-In the process of building this game, I learnt many skills, which include HTML, CSS, SASS, Bootstrap, and JavaScript, as well as many concepts inside the domain of Javascript, such as Object-Orientated Programming, Promises, Event Listeners, Asynchronous Programming, Closures & Scope, DOM Manipulation Techniques, Web debugging, APIs like fetch, and perhaps most importantly, understood how the Javascript event loop worked.
+While building this game, I learnt many skills, including SASS, Bootstrap, and Vanilla JavaScript.
+I also learnt many concepts inside the domain of Javascript, such as Object-Orientated Programming, Promises, Event Listeners, Asynchronous Programming, Closures & Scope, DOM Manipulation Techniques, Web debugging, APIs like fetch, and perhaps most importantly, understood how the Javascript event loop worked under the hood.

 ## Project Overview